ahmetengin/ada.eventdirector.wow/README.md

 - **Equipment & Lighting Control**:
   - **Simulated Control**: Manage a virtual rack of lighting, audio, and video equipment with realistic brand/model names.
-  - **Presets**: Save, load, update, reorder, and delete complex equipment configurations.
+  - **Presets**: Save, load, update, reorder, and delete complex equipment configurations, including a theatrical "Phantom of the Opera" preset.
   - **AI Troubleshooting**: When a device "goes offline," an AI expert (`gemini-3-pro-preview`) provides a step-by-step diagnostic checklist.

 - **Intelligent Event Management**: